Estimating heterotrophic respiration at large scales: Challenges, approaches, and next steps.

-We proposed improving representation of heterotrophic respiration (HR) in Earth system models by grouping metabolism and flux characteristics across space and time.
+This study proposed improving representation of heterotrophic respiration (HR) in Earth system models (ESMs) by grouping metabolism and flux characteristics across space and time.

-We argued for development of Decomposition Functional Types (DFTs), analogous to plant functional types (PFTs), for use in global models.
-We applied cluster analysis to produce example DFTs based on the global variability in 11 biotic and abiotic factors that influence decomposition processes.
+The scientists argued for development of decomposition functional types (DFTs), analogous to plant functional types (PFTs), for use in global models.
+They applied cluster analysis to produce example DFTs based on the global variability in 11 biotic and abiotic factors that influence decomposition processes.

 Renu Joseph, Daniel Stover, SC-23.1